StellarFw/stellar-framework.com/src/guide/cache.md

 ## Introduction

-Stellar us already equipped with a cache system, is allowed to use numbers, strings, arrays and objects.
+Stellar comes already equipped with a cache system, is allowed to use numbers, strings, arrays and objects.
 This is a key-value distributed systems, makes use of a Redis server and can use any object that is supported by `JSON.stringify` function.

 ## Usage